squirrels-analytics/squirrels-analytics.github.io/docs/docs/start/install.md

 This should print something like `Python 3.X.Y` in the terminal.
 Confirm that X >= 10.

-To install the Python library for Squirrels, run the following (preferably in a virtual environment - see the tip below if you don't know how to create one):
+It is recommended to create and activate a Python virtual environment first (see the tip below if you don't know how to create one).
+Install the Squirrels Python library into the virtual environment by running:

 ```bash
 pip install "squirrels>=0.5.0b,<1"